The steps below apply to continuing undergraduate students.

 For questions about off-campus housing options call (509) 527-2109 or email firstname.lastname@example.org.

-To live outside of the residence halls in university-owned housing, students must meet certain eligibility requirements or receive approval from the Director of Residential Life and Housing.
+To live outside of the residence halls, students must meet certain eligibility requirements or receive approval from the Director of Residential Life and Housing.
 After verifying your eligibility or receiving approval, you may arrange for housing outside of residence halls.

 For questions about enrolling in classes contact the office of Academic Advisement at (800) 558-2132 or (509) 527-2132 or email email@example.com.